 The Inclusion Manager monitors the progress of children within the SEND system in school.
 The Inclusion Manager provides staff and governors with regular summaries of the impact of the policy on the practice of the school.
-In partnership with the head teacher, children who are not making progress are identified and monitored.
+In partnership with the Headteacher, children who are not making progress are identified and monitored.

-The Inclusion Manager is involved in supporting teachers involved in implementing Provision Plans for children.
+The Inclusion Manager is involved in supporting teachers involved in implementing SEND Support Plans for children.
 The Inclusion Manager and the Headteacher hold regular meetings to review the work of the school in this area.
-The Inclusion Manager and the named governor with responsibility for special needs also hold termly meetings.
+The Inclusion Manager and the named governor with responsibility for special needs also hold termly meetings and report on the implementation and impact of this policy to the Education Committee and Full Governing Board.